 I am committed to safeguarding my privacy; this policy sets out how any person, company, or entity is to treat my personal information.

 Revoking all explicit or assumed permission

-You may not use any third-party, internet-connected email server, or telephone to send marketing/sales emails or phone calls to me.
-Marketing and sales emails and phone calls are defined as any communication medium that attempts to inform me about your company, product, or services that I did not request to receive less than five business days prior.
+You may not use any third-party, internet-connected email server, or telephone to send marketing/sales emails or phone calls to me or my team.
+Marketing and sales emails and phone calls are defined as any communication medium that attempts to inform me about your company, product, or services that I or my team members did not request to receive less than five business days prior.

 For example, if I sent you an email on Monday asking for more information about your company or its products and services, you may respond by email or telephone on Monday, Tuesday, Wednesday, Thursday, or Friday.
 You may not, however, respond one week, month, year, decade, or century later (or any time between).
 After five business days have passed, so has my permission for your sales or marketing teams to communicate with me or retain my information.

 Also, I am publicly stating that I wish to unsubscribe and opt-out of every email sent by any bulk-email company (e.g. Exact Target, Salesforce, Pardot, Campaign Monitor, iContact, Campaigner, MailChimp, Benchmark, GetResponse, Constant Contact, VerticalResponse, AWeber, GraphicMail, Service-Now, Medallia, Zendesk, SimplyCast, Cheetah Digital, or any similar service) or phone call made by any call center.
 You may not provide third-parties my contact information.
 In the event that you or your client assumes that I have opted-in to receive your email or phone call; you are wrong.
 I wish to opt-out.
 No matter who you are, I do not want your sales or marketing email, your survey, your phone call, or your postal mail.